Sydney

 Pepperstone Crypto is a standalone crypto trading platform run by Pepperstone Digital Pty Ltd (ACN: 683 263 836), a separate legal entity within the Pepperstone Group.
 It is not a traditional crypto exchange with a public order book, and it is not the same as trading crypto CFDs through the main Pepperstone broker.
 All trades on pcrypto.com happen between you and Pepperstone Crypto as principal and counterparty.

-The platform currently lists just five digital assets: Bitcoin, Ethereum, Solana, Tether, and USD Coin.
-Two trading modes are available: a simple Convert tool with spread-only pricing and no commission, and a spot trading interface with a flat 0.1% maker/taker fee.
-It is currently available only to Australian residents, though the company has indicated plans to expand both the coin list and geographic reach.
+The platform has expanded from its original 5-coin launch to now list 14+ digital assets: Bitcoin, Ethereum, Solana, XRP, Litecoin, Polkadot, Chainlink, Uniswap, Aave, Aptos, Hyperliquid, Render, Tether, and USD Coin.
+Two trading modes are available: a simple Convert tool with spread-only pricing and no commission, and a spot trading interface with a flat 0.1% maker/taker fee (currently 0% for June 2026).
+It is currently available only to Australian residents.

 Platform Launch 2025